-For the 2014-2015 academic year, student learning for all three of our learning goals was assessed at the "green light" level (an acceptable level or clearly heading in the right direction and not requiring any immediate change in course of action).
-This is the ninth consecutive year in which student learning for goal #2 has been at the "green light" level.
-This is the eighth time in nine years in which student learning for goals #1 and #3 has been at the "green light" level.
+For the 2016-2017 academic year, student learning for all three of our learning goals was assessed at the green light level (an acceptable level or clearly heading in the right direction and not requiring any immediate change in course of action).
+This is the eleventh consecutive year in which student learning for goal #2 has been at the "green light" level.
+This is the tenth time in eleven years in which student learning for goals #1 and #3 has been at the "green light" level.
 Although we are pleased with these results, we view them as still having room for improvement.
 As we have done in every year since we began the assessment process, we have made (and continue to make) conscious efforts to improve student learning.

-We continue to observe that the quality of student writing remains dismal across the board.
+Although our seniors demonstrated stronger writing skills than recent classes, we continue to observe that the quality of student writing remains unsatisfactory across the board.
 We recognize that despite the positive assessment of student learning, this is one area where we must and will continue to work with students to strengthen their skills.